diesel-rs/diesel/CONTRIBUTING.md

     ```bash
     $ docker-compose up
     ```

+5. Install [cargo-nextest](https://nexte.st/) via `cargo install cargo-nextest`

-5. Now, try running the test suite to confirm everything works for you locally by executing `cargo xtask run-tests`.
+6. Now, try running the test suite to confirm everything works for you locally by executing `cargo xtask run-tests`.
 (Initially, this will take a while to compile everything.)
 In addition, if you want to compile and test a crate separately, you can refer to the commands printed and executed by `cargo xtask run-tests`.
 Additionally you